 - Go to the Oboler Library Catalog at http://opac.isu.edu/

 - Search for Course Reserve materials by Professor or Course

 - If there is more than one Course Reserve item for your professor or course there will be multiple titles listed.
 Click on the appropriate title and the Full Record will display.
-Electronic Course Reserve items will have Ereserve as the call number.
+Online Course Reserve items will have Ereserve as the call number.

 - Click on the link found under E-Items: or Links: